Onondaga Lake: Chemical pollution cleanup

-Audubon New York honored Honeywell with the 2015 Thomas W. Keesee, Jr. Conservation Award for its role in “one of the most ambitious environmental reclamation projects in the United States.”
+Audubon New York honored Honeywell with the 2015 Thomas W. Keesee Jr. Conservation Award for its role in “one of the most ambitious environmental reclamation projects in the United States.”

 As part of the scope of the cleanup project, Honeywell has funded and operates the Onondaga Lake Visitors Center, which opened in 2012.
 The center, located on land owned by the New York State Department of Transportation adjacent to Honeywell's cleanup headquarters on the southwestern shore, presents information about the ongoing cleanup.

 The Onondaga Nation is not content with the Remedial Action plan for the Onondaga Lake Bottom Site.
 Their website states that the dredging plan will not include the additional 8 million cubic yards that the NYSDEC found to be contaminated.
 They do not believe that isolation caps are a permanent, reliable form of containment.
 The caps will not cover the entirety of the lake-bottom and they will eventually fail.
 The Onondaga Nation has said that New York State goals do not include making the lake swimmable or fishable, which are criteria included in the Clean Water Act.
 The total estimated plan, according to Onondaga Nation, of a thorough cleanup would cost $2.16 billion.

-In 2022, the lake was declared to be at its cleanest in 100 years.
+In addition, the Onondaga Nation seeks biocultural restoration beyond improving water quality.
+According to Citizen Potawatomi plant biologist Robin Wall Kimmerer, who lives in the vicinity of Onondaga Lake in Syracuse,In the Indigenous worldview, a healthy landscape is understood to be whole and generous enough to be able to sustain its partners.
+It engages land not as a machine but as a community of respected non-human persons to whom we humans have a responsibility.
+Restoration requires renewing the capacity not only for “ecosystem services” but for “cultural services” as well.
+Renewal of relationships includes water that you can swim in and not be afraid to touch.
+Restoring relationship means that when the eagles return, it will be safe for them to eat the fish.
+People want that for themselves, too.
+Biocultural restoration raises the bar for environmental quality of the reference ecosystem, so that as we care for the land, it can once again care for us.In 2022, the lake was declared to be at its cleanest in 100 years.